 Third, customer input into the QI Plan, and on-going review of status reports (semi/annually), are an important communication mechanism within the PIHP's quality improvement program.
-This occurs through the PIHP's designated Consumer Advisory Councils.
+This occurs through the PIHP's designated Consumer Advisory Councils, SUD Advisory Boards and the PIHP Board of Directors.